Wreck of the Grosvenor: History

 Coxon and his officers knew that they were a considerable distance from the nearest European settlements, the Dutch Cape Colony to the south and Portuguese colony of Delagoa Bay to the north.
 In the first few days ashore, there was evidently some further interaction with the Pondo, one of whom apparently pointed to the north-east.
 One of the seamen, Joshua Glover, walked away with the Pondo (Habberley claimed he was "disturbed in his mind," but he and another of the seamen, John Bryan, were among the few ultimate survivors, later found to be living happily among the Pondo).
-Coxon decided to press south towards the Cape, insisting that they could reach it on foot within ten to seventeen days.
+Coxon decided to press south toward the Cape, insisting that they could reach it on foot within ten to seventeen days.
 This was a serious miscalculation, because the distance to the Cape was 400 miles, rather than the 250 that he believed (Delagoa Bay was closer).

 Neither the captain nor his passengers were able to complete their journey.
 They made camp a few days after they had set out, and most of them died of starvation.
 A few of the fitter men continued, receiving assistance at several native kraals, and eighteen, including Habberley, eventually made their way to the Cape.

 Dalrymple's official report to the East India Company concluded that the loss of so many lives had been caused principally by "want of management with the natives," noting that "the individuals that fell singly among them" (Joshua Glover and John Bryan) had been treated "rather with kindness than with brutality."
 There were rumours that some of the women passengers might have survived in a similar way.
 Although no conclusive evidence for this was ever found, there was certainly circumstantial evidence.
 Eight years after the wreck, a rescue mission, consisting of Boer farmers, set off to find survivors, as there had been persistent rumours that several women had survived and were living among the natives.
 This mission found three white women at a native settlement near the Umgazana River.
 The author Stephen Taylor has argued that two of these were survivors from the Grosvenor.